affinidi/affinidi-interop-test-service/dev-setup.md

 ## Launch the apps
 - launch the apps using the following urls:
-  - http://localhost:3000 (for the Interop API Server) NOT with statically rendered Demo Web Client)
+  - http://localhost:3001/interop for the Demo Web Client
-  - http://0.0.0.0:19002 (for Expo DevTools and the Wallet app)
+  - http://0.0.0.0:19002 for Expo DevTools and the Wallet app

-- Optionally,
-  - http://localhost:3001 (for Demo Web Client in warm-reload setting)
+  - http://localhost:3000/v1 for the Interop API

 ## Run the Wallet App on a mobile device
-- download the expo app on your mobile device
+- download the [Expo app](https://expo.io/tools) on your mobile device
 - scan the QR code from the Expo DevTools, using your expo app (make sure its the Tunnel url)
 - this will download the Wallet app to your mobile device